DEENUU1/DEENUU1/README.md

 ###

 <p align="left">I am Kacper, a recent graduate of an electronic technical school with a specialization in electronics technician.
-My passion lies in backend development, and I prefer it over frontend development.
+My passion lies in backend development, and I prefer it over front-end development.
 I am currently working on my projects using the technologies listed below.</p>

 ###